wschreyer/PENTrack/README.md

 - Nstep: number of steps that it took to simulate particle
 - trajlength: the total length of the particle trajectory from creation to finish [m]
 - Hmax: the maximum total energy that the particle had during trajectory [eV]

+### Snapshotlog

+Switching on snapshotlog in "particle.in" will output the particle parameters at additional “snapshot times” (also defined in "particle.in") in the snapshotlog.
+It contains the same data fields as the endlog.

 ### Tracklog